Pfänderbahn

+The valley station in Bregenz is located ca. 600 m from Bregenz Hafen and 1.2 km from Bregenz railway stations.

 History

 Planning

 Originally, the establishment of a cog railway was considered, but it was eventually decided for cost and ease of use in times of heavy snow.

 Construction and opening

 The Pfänderbahn was built from July 1926 to February 1927 and opened on 20 March 1927 by President Michael Hainish.
 Construction work was undertaken by Adolf Bleichert & Co. of Leipzig.
 Plans for the station buildings were by Bregenz architect Willibald Braun.

 1994 overhaul

 In October 1994, the cable car system was extensively overhauled: